seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Any man that can write may answer a letter.

 **BENVOLIO**
-Nay, he will answer the letter’s master, how he
+Nay, he will answer the letter's master, how he
 dares, being dared.

 **MERCUTIO**
 Alas poor Romeo! he is already dead; stabbed with a
-white wench’s black eye; shot through the ear with a
+white wench's black eye; shot through the ear with a
 love-song; the very pin of his heart cleft with the
-blind bow-boy’s butt-shaft: and is he a man to
+blind bow-boy's butt-shaft: and is he a man to
 encounter Tybalt?

 **BENVOLIO**